-Not sure how to teach subitizing?
-Keep reading for some helpful things to do, and things to avoid.
+Subitizing got you stumped?
+Keep reading for some helpful things to do, and things to avoid when teaching subitizing.

 Subitizing.
 It’s a foundation for number sense and mental math.
 Students who can subitize have stronger math skills.
-So, what are some tips and tricks for teaching subitizing?
-Believe it or not, you can improve your students’ subitizing skills with a few simple routines.
-Keep reading to learn about common mistakes teachers make with subitizing – as well as how to teach subitizing effectively.
+So, what are some tips and tricks for teaching kids to subitize?
+Keep reading to learn about common mistakes teachers make with subitizing – as well as how to teach it effectively.

 But first, let’s start with a critical question: